dan2221/Grupper/README.md

 REQUIREMENTS:

 • To run Grupper you need to install Java in your operation system.
 If you don't have yet, you can download it on "www.java.com".
+After install it you just have to do a double click on Grupper.jar.

 FEATURES: